mrcuti/HUANANZHI-AD4-OPENCORE/README.md

 Include a last Bios mod (only for E52696V3) 80-50-50

 ------------------------------------------
-put your GenSMBIOS for Imac pro 1,1
+Create your own GenSMBIOS for (Imac Pro 1,1)